oroinc/documentation/backend/security/access-rules.rst

 To protect ORM queries, an |AclHelper| was implemented.
 With its help, when you call the `apply` method of the ACL helper with ORM Query Builder or ORM Query, the |AccessRuleWalker| is used to process the query.
 This walker modifies the query's AST following the restrictions imposed by access rules.

-An access rule is the class that implements the |AccessRuleInterface| interface.
+An access rule is a class that implements the |AccessRuleInterface| interface.

 Each access rule modifies expressions of the |Criteria object|.

-The behavior of access rules and AccessRuleWalker can be changed with additional options that can be set as the third parameter of `apply` method.
+You can change the behavior of access rules and AccessRuleWalker with additional options that you can set as the third parameter of the `apply` method.

 The options that can change the behavior of AccessRuleWalker: